 Ramadan is one of the holiest months of the Muslim calendar and is a time for self-reflection, helping others, and most importantly, fasting.

 During the month of Ramadan, Iranian people normally gather together and have a special meal which is generally combined with dinner.
-The ceremony is called Iftar and it’s the time when Muslim people are going to break their fast.
+The ceremony is called Efdtar or Iftar and it’s the time when Muslim people are going to break their fast.

 To make it more special, people prepare certain types of foods, cookies, and sweets which are specifically cooked for the holy month of Ramadan.